pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- Give error when unknown service/function is called
 - Liveness probe
 - Readiness probe
 - Error message when update fails due to not found